delftwaves/swash-docs/docs/getting_started/tuto2/index.rst

 step 4: rerun the previous simulation
 -------------------------------------

-The run script ``swashrun`` is inside the container which has an Ubuntu kernel installed.
+The run script ``swashrun`` is inside the container which has a Linux kernel pre-installed.
 To run our own simulation, execute the following command:

 .. code-block:: bash